GovTechSG/seed-documentation/known-issues.md

 ## Account does not have access

-**Description**: When accessing SGTS services using Cloudflare WARP, user intermittently experience an error message which states *That account does not have access*.
+**Description**: When accessing SEED protected resources via Cloudflare WARP, user intermittently experiences the error *That account does not have access*.

 **Workaround**: